Sven (Frozen): Other

-Sven appears in the musical Frozen, in which he is portrayed by the actors Andrew Pirozzi and Adam Jepsen; the actors Collin Baja and Evan Strand play the role of Sven on the North American tour, while the actor Ashley Birchall and the actress Mikayla Jade will portray Sven on the West End musical.
-Sven is present in the stage show Frozen – Live at the Hyperion as well.
-He also appears in the musical stage show Frozen Jr., where the cast consists only of young actors.
+Sven appears in the musical Frozen, in which he has been portrayed by the actors Andrew Pirozzi and Adam Jepsen on Broadway; the actors Collin Baja and Evan Strand have played the role of Sven on the North American tour, while the actor Ashley Birchall and the actress Mikayla Jade have portrayed Sven on West End.
+Sven has been present in the musical stage show Frozen – Live at the Hyperion as well.
+He is also featured in the musical stage show Frozen Jr., where the cast consists only of young actors.
 Sven has been a part of Disney on Ice's Frozen shows, and of Disney Cruise Line shows.
 He makes several appearances during the ride Frozen Ever After.
 Sven has also appeared on floats that have been displayed during parades at Walt Disney Parks and Resorts.
 Sven can be seen in special locations for photographs that have been arranged at Tokyo Disneyland, with one of them depicting him alone, and another one presenting him alongside other Frozen characters; a giant figure portraying him has been displayed there as well.
-He also appears during a ride at Hong Kong Disneyland.
+He also appears during a roller coaster ride at Hong Kong Disneyland called Wandering Oaken's Sliding Sleighs.
 Sven is present during an attraction at Disneyland Paris, and he appears in a show there as well.
 Sven is also present in PhotoPass pictures taken at Disney's Animal Kingdom.
-He has been featured in a holiday window arrangement.
+He has been featured in a holiday window arrangement at Saks Fifth Avenue.